ResearchComputing/Documentation/docs/gateways/OnDemand.md

 > **_NOTE:_** _Please use
 [Globus](https://curc.readthedocs.io/en/latest/compute/data-transfer.html#globus-transfers)
 to transfer files to and from `/scratch/alpine` or `/rc_scratch`.
-Additionally, Globus should be used if you have more than 1 GB of data to transfer.
-OnDemand is not designed to handle large file transfers._
+Additionally, Globus should be used if you have more than 1 GB of data to transfer. <span style="background-color: #FFF36D">Open OnDemand is not designed to handle large file transfers.</span>_

 ![](OnDemand/home_file.png)